resoluteworks/invirt/docs/docs/framework/data-querying/example.md

 selected for filtering and the page will present the combined result set (in essence an `OR`).
 * Filtering will apply an `AND` between the total order value criteria and the order status criteria, i.e. the orders returned must match the selected total value, as well as matching any selected order statuses.
-* The user can sort the result set ascending and descending by clicking the listing column headers (Created at, Order status, Total value)
+* The user can sort the result set ascending and descending by clicking the listing column headers (Created at, Order status, Total value).
 * The results are paginated (page size 10) and a pagination control allows the user to navigate the complete result set.